|

 investments.
 You could increase your appetite for stuff to match

-Still interested?
-Then given you understand Sooty's investment principles
+Given you understand Sooty's investment principles

-you should read the Income Trusts section first and construct your
+If you are starting out you should read the Income Trusts section first

 "base portfolio" of diversified income stocks.
 Once you